mmdagent-ex/site-doc/content.en/docs/73_remote_tcpip.md

 ### Server Script Example: Sending

-This is an example of a script operating as a server, sending messages to MMDAgent-EX that connects to it.
+Example where a script acts as a server and sends a message to a connecting MMDAgent-EX.

 ```python
 import socket